amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![](images/divideandconquer/services.png)

-In the next section, let's take an example of how code structure emerge, and how sprout modules and components are born.
+In the next section, let's take an example of how code is gradually structured, and how sprout modules and components emerge.

 #### Sprout Classes, Modules, and Components